 It takes billions of carbon atoms to bond just to make a one-carat colorless diamond.
-But, if there is a slightest quirk- the diamond will be colored.
-The smallest amount of nitrogen can turn a ‘colorless’ diamond into a yellow diamond.
+But, if there is a slightest quirk- the diamond will be coloured.
+The smallest amount of nitrogen can turn a ‘colourless’ diamond into a yellow diamond.

 So, how did the yellow diamond get its natural yellow color?
 The yellow color was created by the natural infusion of the trace elements of nitrogen during the formation of the diamond.

 What affects the color intensity?